davidekechi/task-manager/README.md

 - Change the file path in this line to your own - `private static $fileName = path/to/TasksFile.json`

 ### For Mac users:
-- You can run the project as is as t will store the tasks temporarily in your /tmp folder and will delete the next time you shut down or restart your computer.
+- You can run the project as is as it will store the tasks json file temporarily in your /tmp folder and will delete the next time you shut down or restart your computer.